rsimon/immarkus/docs/data-model-overview.md

 # IMMARKUS Data Model and File Structure

-IMMARKUS stores all user data **locally on the user's computer in JSON files**, within a user-specified project folder.
-This document provides an overview of the data model and file structure.
+IMMARKUS stores all user data **locally on the user's computer in JSON files** (using the [showDirectoryPicker browser API](https://developer.mozilla.org/en-US/docs/Web/API/Window/showDirectoryPicker)).
+This has several reasons:
+- It keeps the architecture simple & privacy-friendly–local-only with no need for cloud storage and online database.
+- It avoids the use of storage mechanisms built into the browser (such as [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)), which browsers may purge unexpectedly, e.g. after two weeks of inactivity.
+- It simplifies handling of large files, especially images.

 ---

 ## 1. Core Project Files

-When the user launches IMMARKUS, they must specify a **project folder**.
+When the user launches IMMARKUS, they must specify a **project folder**, and grant IMMARKUS access to it.
 This folder serves as the root directory for all project-related data.
 IMMARKUS stores core project-level information in two key files:

 ### _immarkus.model.json
 This file contains the **data model definitions**, including: